strike-finance/perpetuals-smart-contracts/docs/specs.md

 - **Liquidity Validator**: This validator handles the validations of liquidity providers such as providing liquidity and withdrawing liquidity.

-- **Pool Validator**: This validator handles the validation of creating a pool and holds all the assets used for trading
+- **Pool Validator**: This validator handles the validation of creating a pool and holds all the assets used for trading.

 - **Orders Validator**: This script will be validating that the movements of assets are correct, ie when some closes a postion, they get the correct amount of assets back.

 ## Tokens

 - **Positions Token**: Represents the total position value of the trader.
 This is 1:1 of the the total position size.
-Example: 1_000_000 position token == 1_000_000 Lovelace
 - **Liquidity Tokens**: Represent the amount of liquidity the lp has provided.
-This is 1:1 of the liquidity provided
+This is 1:1 of the liquidity provided.
-- **Batcher License**: Only holder of this license token can batch orders
+- **Batcher License**: Only holder of this license token can batch orders.
 - **Pool NFT**: This can only be minted once per asset pool.
-It will be in the pool UTxO to validate the pool is valid
+It will be in the pool UTxO to validate the pool is valid.

 ## Positions Validator

 This is a multivalidator with a spending and minting script.
-When the traders opens a position, they will first mint assets from the positions validator corresponding to his total position size.
+When the traders opens a position, they will first mint assets from the positions validator corresponding to his total position size(inital position size \* leverage).
 A UTxO will be sent to the orders validator for processing.
 Once the processing is done, the UTxO will be sent back to the positions validator.
 The trader will be able to close his position, specify stop loss and take profit by interacting with the UTxO here once it has been send back from the orders validator.

 #### Params

-- orders_script_hash: ScriptHash: The script hash of the orders validator
+- orders_script_hash: The script hash of the orders validator to make sure that UTxO is sent there
-- validate_pool_ref: OutputReference: A reference to the Pool UTxO
+- validate_pool_ref: OutputReference: A reference to the Pool UTxO, to make sure that the max leverage have not been exceeded

 #### Datum